-It could be argued that one can be a very good language teacher without any recourse to research, theory or applied linguistics (as was most recently proclaimed by Péter Medgyes).
-In my view, there are two problems with such a statement.
+One might argue that it is possible to be a very good language teacher without knowing much about research, theory or applied linguistics (as was most recently proclaimed by Péter Medgyes).
+This is not a point without any merit, but in my view, there are two problems with it.

-Firstly, this attitude locks teachers in a position where their understanding of their teaching context is limited, which in turn limits their scope of intentional action.
-In a seminal publication (3), Henry Widdowson emphatically states “language teaching is a theoretical as well as a practical activity” (1978, p.
+Firstly, this attitude locks teachers in a position where their understanding of their teaching context is limited, and this in turn limits their scope of intentional action.
+In a seminal publication , Henry Widdowson emphatically states “language teaching is a theoretical as well as a practical activity” (1978, p.
 75), and this must be as true now as it was then.
 He goes on to point out that:

-Some examples of these connections can be seen in the historical evolution of language teaching.
-For example, it is easy to see how the Audiolingual Method built on structural linguistics, which was prevalent at the time (4).
-It is similarly easy to see how the paradigm shift from structural to notional/functional descriptions of language in the late 1970s was followed by a similar shift from audiolingualism to communicative language teaching.
+We can find some examples of these connections in the historical evolution of language teaching.
+For example, it is easy to see how the Audiolingual Method built on structural linguistics, which was prevalent at the time .
+It is similarly easy to see how the paradigm shift from structural to notional/functional descriptions of language in the late 1970s brought about a similar shift from audiolingualism to communicative language teaching.
 In addition to these large-scale transformations of the profession, there has been a rapid turnover of recommendations, whether these were ‘designer methods’ (Suggestopedia, anyone?), or learning apps.
 Rather than revolutionise learning, these recommendations more commonly result in confusion, uncritical enthusiasm and paralysing disillusionment.
-What applied linguistics offers to teachers is the tools to develop an explicitly articulated set of principles on which we can draw to appraise these recommendations in principled, sensible ways.
+What applied linguistics offers teachers is a way of thinking and an explicitly articulated set of principles for appraising these recommendations in principled, sensible ways.

-Another important reason why language teachers can be helped by a robust knowledge of applied linguistics is because of the disappointing prevalence of lay theories about language and learning.
+Another important reason why a robust knowledge of applied linguistics can help language teachers is because of the disappointing prevalence of lay theories about language and learning.
 For better or for worse, language teaching deals with an aspect of human behaviour that is entirely familiar.
 Everybody has intuitions about language and language learning, because everybody uses language.
-And while this engagement and knowledge is sometimes salutary, it is often associated with the prevalence of misguided opinions, like the following:
+And while this engagement and sharing of knowledge is sometimes salutary, it is often associated with the prevalence of misguided opinions, like the following:

 - Learning a second language too early will result in confusion.